 - I love to use mason jars to store this easy strawberry jam recipe.
 When filling leave about 1/2 inch room from the rims (this ensures they won’t explode in the freezer).

 - After 24 hours, test if the jam is ready.
 Place a small amount on a plate then run your finger through it, if it wrinkles and doesn’t fill the gap, it’s ready.
-If it’s runny, set up to 48 hours.
+If it’s still runny after 48 hours, the pectin likely wasn’t boiled long enough, so simmer the jam with a little additional pectin to fix it.

 More strawberry recipes to enjoy include strawberry crepes, strawberry sour cream cake and this strawberry shortcake with angel food cake!